Supporting small producers in high-mountain regions

-Lead executing agency: Ministry of Economic Development and Trade
+Lead executing agency: Regional Division for Economic Development and Trade